weilandia/enigma/Readme.md

 This method is called by Enigma.encrypt after .second_encryption and takes the output of .second_encryption (encrypt_ii) as its argument.
 The purpose of this method is to reduce the values of each element in encrypt_ii to values that can be mapped to `@set`.
 Enigma.third_encryption simply outputs a new array that has changed only the elements that are greater than the total number of characters in `@set`.
 If an element in encrypt_ii is greater that the total number of characters in `@set`, that element is changed to the remainder of that element/@set.length.

 ####Enigma.fourth_encryption:
 This method is called by Enigma.encrypt after .third_encryption and takes the output of .third_encryption (encrypt_iii) as its argument.
 The purpose of this method is to translate encrypt_iii to the actual characters in `@set`, by mapping to `@set's` indices.
-Enigma.fourth_encryption  then formats the encrypted message into a string and outputs the encryption to the screen and to the file 'encrypted_message.txt'.
+Enigma.fourth_encryption  then formats the encrypted message into a string and outputs the encryption to the screen and either to ARGV[1] or, if ARGV[1] is nil, to the file 'encrypted.txt'.

+####Enigma.input_file
+This method gives instructions to Enigma.encrypt as to where it should find the message to encrypt.
+It will first look in ARGV[0].
+If ARGV[0] is nil, it will read message.txt.
+The message can also be manually inputted as an argument for Enigma.encrypt.

+####Enigma.output_file
+This method gives instructions to Enigma.fourth_encryption as to where it should write the file containing the encrypted message.
+It will first try to write to ARGV[1].
+If ARGV[1] is nil, it will write to encrypted.txt.

 <br>
 ###Class: TURING